History of Tote Bags Timeline

 The founder's granddaughter, Nancy Bass, is behind the store's modern initiatives in keeping the custom tote bags fresh.
 Today, the store offers bags featuring the profiles of notable public figures including Michelle Obama and Ruth Bader Ginsberg.
 These are all created in-house by full-time designers at the iconic bookstore.

 The tote bags we know and love today owe a lot to the discovery of polypropylene.
-Back in 1954, chemists Karl Rehn and Giulio Natta first perfected and synthetized the material.
+Back in 1954, chemists Karl Rehn and Giulio Natta first perfected the material.
 Since it was so durable and reliable, polypropylene began to be produced for commercial use in everything from carpeting to laboratory equipment.

 From there, it became a mainstay material for creating promotional tote bags.
 While the exact date isn't certain, polypropylene came onto the promo scene sometime in the 2000s.
 Since then, this material has been a staple in some of the best promotional totes.
 In fact, the extra popular Eco-Friendly Non Woven Tote Bag was brought onto the Quality Logo Products® website in 2008.
 This bag, like every other made from polypropylene, has many benefits including:

 Manufacturers are able to dye the material without affecting its chemical makeup.
 This means the tote bags will stay vibrant and won't fade after continual use and exposure.

 #2 - Cost Effective